-CJF-Edward Burtynsky Award for Climate Photojournalism
+CJF Edward Burtynsky Award for Climate Photojournalism

-For tickets, tables and sponsorship opportunities, see contact information below or visit the CJF Awards page.
-The CJF-Edward Burtynsky Award for Climate Photojournalism.
+For tickets, tables and sponsorship opportunities, please contact the CJF using the information below or visit the CJF Awards page.

-Edward Burtynsky, chair;
+• Edward Burtynsky, chair

-Jason Chiu, visual editor, the New York Times;
+• Jason Chiu, visual editor, The New York Times

-Lucas Oleniuk, National Newspaper Award-winning photographer.
+• Lucas Oleniuk, National Newspaper Award-winning photographer

 This award is generously supported by Marci McDonald and Clair Balfour, Lisa Balfour Bowen and Sony Canada.